Religious tolerance: Christianity

-The books of Exodus, Leviticus and Deuteronomy make similar statements about the treatment of strangers.
+The "Old testament" books of Exodus, Leviticus and Deuteronomy, common to Judaism and Christianity, emphasize God's commandment to ensure that strangers are treated well.
 For example, Exodus 22:21 says: "Thou shalt neither vex a stranger, nor oppress him: for ye were strangers in the land of Egypt".
-These texts are frequently used in sermons to plead for compassion and tolerance of those who are different from us and less powerful.
+Throughout the biblical text, ancient Hebrews are reminded to respect the foreigners/resident aliens who are under God's special protection as well as the two other most vulnerable categories: the widows and the orphans.
+One of these mentions is in Deuteronomy 10:17-18.
+These texts are frequently used in sermons to teach compassion and tolerance for those who are different.
 Julia Kristeva elucidated a philosophy of political and religious toleration based on all of our mutual identities as strangers.

 The New Testament Parable of the Tares, which speaks of the difficulty of distinguishing wheat from weeds before harvest time, has also been invoked in support of religious toleration.
 In his "Letter to Bishop Roger of Chalons", Bishop Wazo of Liege (c.
 985–1048) relied on the parable to argue that "the church should let dissent grow with orthodoxy until the Lord comes to separate and judge them".

 Roger Williams used this parable to support government toleration of all of the "weeds" (heretics) in the world, because civil persecution often inadvertently hurts the "wheat" (believers) too.
 Instead, Williams believed it was God's duty to judge in the end, not man's.
 This parable lent further support to Williams' belief in a wall of separation between church and state as described in his 1644 book, The Bloody Tenent of Persecution.